Scarygami/aoc2020/05/README.md

 4. Scroll to the very bottom and convert the last number to decimal to get the answer for part 1.

-5. For part 2 we are first going to split the lines into blocks according the the rows.
+5. For part 2 we are first going to split the lines into blocks according to the rows.
     Add new lines before seat 0 and after seat 7 in each row (in case we have a window seat)

     Search and Replace: